The Latest on the Project Forgive Film

 • the health impact of choosing whether to forgive or not;

-Science itself is a dramatic character in Project Forgive.
-From examining our complex cultural relationship to anger, to understanding that forgiveness is an individual experience, differing much like that of a fingerprint.
 The documentary uncovers compelling research that builds the case for unpacking the emotional, physical and health implications of carrying a heavy heart, and why forgiveness may be the answer that many seek.

 Judy van Niekirk shares her courageous journey of forgiving her father for repeated abuse and incest to become a champion of women’s rights.